 A detailed statement of what this journal expects can be found here.

 By submitting a manuscript to APL Materials, each author implicitly confirms that it meets the highest ethical standards.

-Creative Commons License (CC-BY): APL Materials is funded via an author-pays model.
+Creative Commons Attribution (CC-BY) license: APL Materials is funded via an author-pays model.
 Authors publishing manuscripts in APL Materials retain copyright and grant the publisher a license to publish under a Creative Commons agreement.

 Patents: Submission of manuscripts that contain patentable ideas is at the author's risk, and neither APL Materials nor American Institute of Physics assumes any responsibility in this regard.

 (all types are subject to the journal’s length limit)

 Succinct and helpful to new researchers in a field, these are mainly by invitation and should review progress in, emerging topics.
 Researchers can also enquire with the editors about the possibility of submitting a review.

 Typically highlight a recent discovery, these are forward-looking articles.
 They should be accessible to a general audience and are mainly by invitation.